 The Movable Frame Hydraulic Press

 Ok, here is another scenario.
-You have a shaft or a steel plate that needs to be straightened (which in itself can be a challenge).
-Now imagine that shaft you are trying to straighten is 6 feet long and you only have an H-frame press to get the job done.
+You have a shaft or a steel plate that needs to be straightened (which itself can be a challenge).
+Now imagine that the shaft you are trying to straighten is 6 feet long and you only have an H-frame press to get the job done.

 You are constantly moving the part trying to line up the area you need to apply pressure to.
 It’s nearly impossible to bring the part to the work head and hit your mark every time.
 What if you could bring the work head to the part instead?